 Electric and natural gas utilities; energy efficiency goals.
 Requires investor-owned electric utilities, cooperative electric utilities, and investor-owned natural gas distribution utilities to meet incremental annual energy efficiency goals.
-Electric utilities are required to implement cost-effective energy efficiency measures to achieve the goal of two percent savings by 2031 and thereafter, with interim goals that start at 0.25 percent for 2017-2018 and increase in biennial increments of 0.25 percent until 2031.
-Gas utilities are required to achieve the goal of one percent savings by 2031 and thereafter, with interim goals that start at 0.125 percent for 2017-2018 and increase in biennial increments of 0.125 percent until 2031.
-O2/11/16 House: Continued to 2017 in Commerce and Labor Notes: City Position: support HB 578 Virginia Public Procurement Act; architectural and engineering services, etc. Patron: Albo Summary as passed House:
+Electric utilities are required to implement cost-effective energy efficiency measures to achieve the goal of 2 percent savings by 2031, with interim goals that start at 0.25 percent for 2017-2018 and increase in biennial increments of 0.25 percent until 2031.
+Gas utilities are required to achieve the goal of one percent savings by 2031 and thereafter, with interim goals that start at 0.125 percent for 2017-2018 and increase in biennial increase in bien to a plan submitted by a utility that does not demonstrate that the utility will achieve incremental annual energy efficiency goals; (ii) shall require utilities to commence compliance efforts with the incremental annual energy efficiency goals during calendar year 2017, though it may adjust the goal for 2017 if appropriate to address a partial year of implementation; (iii) may design performance incentives that reward utilities for exceeding efficiency goals; (iv) shall require utilities to report annually to the SCC on their efforts and progress in meeting the incremental annual energy efficiency goals; and (v) shall submit reports regarding compliance with the requirements of the incremental annual energy efficiency goals every five years.
+02/11/16 House: Continued to 2017 in Commerce and Labor Notes: City Position: support HB 578 Virginia Public Procurement Act; architectural and engineering services, etc. Patron: Albo Summary as passed House:

-Virginia Public Procurement Act; process for competitive negotiation; architects and engineers.
-Provides that for architectural or engineering services, the public body shall not request or require offerors to list any exceptions to proposed contractual terms and conditions, unless such terms and conditions are required by law, regulation, ordinance, or standards developed pursuant to § 2.2-1132 until after the qualified offerors are ranked for negotiations.
-02/15/16 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/16/16 Senate: Referred to Committee on General Laws and Technology Notes: City Position: oppose HB 594 Enforcement of traffic or motor vehicle laws; marked law-enforcement vehicles.
+Virginia Public Procurement Act; Request for Proposal for architectural or engineering services.
+Provides that in the case of the selection process for a Request for Proposal for architectural or engineering services, the public body shall not request or require offerors to list any exceptions to proposed contractual terms and conditions, unless such terms and conditions are required by statute, regulation, ordinance, or applicable capital outlay standards, until after the qualified offerors are ranked.
+This bill is identical to SB 169.
+03/11/16 Governor: Approved by Governor-Chapter 362 (effective 7/1/16) Notes: City Position: oppose HB 594 Traffic laws; enforcement of laws, marked law-enforcement vehicles.
 Patron: Marshall, R.G.
-Summary as introduced:

 Enforcement of traffic or motor vehicle laws; marked law-enforcement vehicles.
 Requires that any law-enforcement vehicle used by an officer for enforcing traffic or motor vehicle laws be (i) marked in some distinctive manner that identifies the law-enforcement agency employing such officer and (ii) equipped with warning lights.
-02/05/16 House: Tabled in Militia, Police and Public Safety HB 598 Income tax, state; low-income taxpayer tax credit.
+The bill provides exceptions for an officer who (a) stops at the scene of an accident or to assist a disabled motor vehicle, (b) has probable cause to believe the operator of a motor vehicle has committed a felony or is driving under the influence, or (iii) stops the operator of a motor vehicle who the officer reasonably believes constitutes a risk of causing imminent and serious bodily injury to any person.
+02/05/16 House: Tabled in Militia, Police and Public Safety Notes: City Position: oppose HB 598 Income tax, state; low-income taxpayer tax credit.
 Patron: Plum Summary as introduced: